Premium

 Reacting to the development, a senior EC official said, “The stay order has been passed without hearing the Commission’s side.
 Since it has been now sought, we will present our version to them.”

-Ritika Chopra, an award-winning journalist with over 17 years of experience, serves as the Chief of the National Bureau (Govt) and National Education Editor at The Indian Express in New Delhi.
-In her current role, she oversees the newspaper's coverage of government policies and education.
-Ritika closely tracks the Union Government, focusing on the politically sensitive Election Commission of India and the Education Ministry, and has authored investigative stories that have prompted government responses.
+An award-winning journalist with 19 years of experience reporting on politics, governance, and public policy, Ritika Chopra is currently Resident Editor of The Indian Express, Mumbai.
+She oversees the edition’s editorial coverage and reporting on the city and the wider region.
+Previously, she has served as Chief of the National Bureau (Government) and National Education Editor in New Delhi, leading coverage of government policy and education.
+Ritika has closely tracked the Union Government, with a focus on politically sensitive institutions such as the Election Commission of India and the Education Ministry, and has authored investigative reports that have prompted official responses.
 Ritika joined The Indian Express in 2015.
 Previously, she was part of the political bureau at The Economic Times, India’s largest financial daily.
 Her journalism career began in Kolkata, her birthplace, with the Hindustan Times in 2006 as an intern, before moving to Delhi in 2007.
 Since then, she has been reporting from the capital on politics, education, social sectors, and the Election Commission of India. ...
 Read More

 Latest Comment